 Supportive Therapies and Lifestyle Changes:

-In addition to medical interventions, supportive therapies and lifestyle changes can enhance the likelihood of a successful pregnancy:
+In addition to medical interventions, supportive therapies and lifestyle changes can enhance the likelihood of a successful pregnancy:- Nutritional Counseling: Promoting a balanced diet rich in essential nutrients.

 - Stress Management: Implementing techniques such as mindfulness and relaxation exercises.